softprops/zoey/README.md

 ### Getting data out

-Zookeeper stores data at points called ZNodes which are addressible by directory-like paths.
+Zookeeper stores data at points called ZNodes which are addressable by directory-like paths.
 To reference a ZNode, provide it's path to the client.

 ```scala